 Transportation to Slaughter

-Horses are placed in double-decker trucks which are too low for them to even stand up straight.
-They are not given d or water, or even allowed to stop and rest.
-“Owners” do not want to spend money on painkillers so those animals with a broken leg or other injury must suffer the entire trip without any anesthetic.
+Horses are placed in double-decker trucks that are too low for them to even stand up straight in.
+They are not given food or water, or even allowed to stop and rest.
+“Owners” do not want to spend money on painkillers, so animals with a broken leg or other injury must suffer the entire trip without any anesthetic.
 Since horses must be alive when they arrive at the slaughterhouse in order to be used for human consumption, even animals in excruciating pain will not be euthanized.